Complete Guide For Class 8th Civics Chapter 6 – Confronting Marginalization

 Now that we understand the importance of studying this chapter, let’s explore the objectives behind ‘Confronting Marginalization’.

-• To examine the demands of Adivasi communities for recognition and protection of their rights, particularly in relation to land and cultural preservation, and understand the significance of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989.
+- To examine the demands of Adivasi communities for recognition and protection of their rights, particularly regarding land and cultural preservation, and understand the significance of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989.

 Let’s now understand the various sections of the chapter in detail.

-First of all, in order to understand the efforts to combat marginalization, let us delve into the section ‘Invoking Fundamental Rights’ of the chapter ‘Confronting Marginalisation’.
+First of all, to understand the efforts to combat marginalization, let us delve into the section ‘Invoking Fundamental Rights’ of the chapter ‘Confronting Marginalisation’.

 Invoking Fundamental Rights